Snapwhiz914/VirtualSoundEffectBoard/README.md

 cd VirtualSoundboard
 pip3 install -r requirements.txt
 ```
 In order to be able to play sound as if it was coming from your microphone (ie. discord use), you'll need to install a software for your OS that can do this.
-I use (VB Cabke)[https://vb-audio.com/Cable/] for Windows.
+I use [VB Cable](https://vb-audio.com/Cable/) for Windows.

 ## Usage
 Open a Command Prompt or Terminal in the VirtualSoundboard directory